YichanKim/software_systems_assignment_2/README.md

 ## Limitations and Future Improvements

-1. **Error Handling**: We could handle some error cases better, like network failures or socket errors.

-2. **Message Size**: We don't explicitly handle messages that are too big, though `strncpy` prevents buffer overflow.

-3. **Admin Port**: Right now admin functionality needs you to manually bind to port 6666.
+1. **Admin Port**: Right now admin functionality needs you to manually bind to port 6666.
 It would be better to add command-line arguments for this.

-4. **File Cleanup**: The chat files (`iChat_<PID>.txt`) don't get cleaned up automatically when the client exits.
+2. **File Cleanup**: The chat files (`iChat_<PID>.txt`) don't get cleaned up automatically when the client exits.

----

-## Testing

-We tested the implementation for:
-- Multiple clients running at the same time
-- Connecting and disconnecting
-- Broadcasting messages and private messages
-- Mute/unmute working correctly
-- Rename functionality
-- Admin kick functionality
-- Chat history being sent to new clients
-- Inactive clients being removed (ping/ret-ping mechanism)
-- Thread safety when multiple things happen at once